WinterAxis/ESV-MD-Bible/The_Bible_esv/7_Judges/Judg_11.md

 And at the end of two months, she returned to her father, who did with her according to his vow that he had made.
 She had never known a man, and it became a custom in Israel

 ###### 40
-that the daughters of Israel went year by year to lament the daughter of Jephthah the Gileadite four days in the year. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+that the daughters of Israel went year by year to lament the daughter of Jephthah the Gileadite four days in the year.

 ***